Holistic Healing for the Anxious Christian

 Here is my protocol.
 There is nothing magical about these steps.
 However, I noticed working with my Christian clients that anything that had to do with energy medicine was uncomfortable for some of them.

 In this list are some ideas that you may not be comfortable with.
 Ask yourself why.
 God created our bodies and the complexities and wonders that are part of it.
 Working with a holistic doctor may include homeopathy and acupuncture.
 Both of which have tons of research to back up their claims.

 I once knew an acupuncturist who would use this tool on his sick plants.
 Yes, plants!
 This got them healed up!
 Wild, right?

 I have been to Christian holistic docs and non-Christian.
 In my experience, neither brought up religion and focused solely on helping my body heal.

 Be astute on who you work with.
 Get referrals.
-Look at Yelp reviews (that can help, but not always accurate).
+Look at reliable online reviews (that can help, but not always accurate).

 11 Healing Steps to Heal or Manage GAD

 1. Ask yourself if you are ready to make changes to get help.
 You have to buy into your healing and be an advocate for yourself.

 2. Holistic Doctor.
 What is a holistic doctor, you ask?
 It's a doctor who looks at the person as a whole.
 They get to the root of what is causing your anxiety (or other issues) and treat it as naturally as possible.
 They help your body heal itself.
 God created our bodies to heal!